uhafner/warnings-ng-plugin-devenv/README.md

 If errors occur, note the troubleshooting hints [below](#installation---troubleshooting).
 For Windows users: Use the Git Bash to execute the Shell scripts.

-1. Clone and build the plugin modules using the script `./bin/clone-repos-https.sh`.
+1. Clone and build the plugin modules using the script `./bin/clone-repos-https.sh` (or `./bin/clone-repos.sh` if you already have set up an SSH key in GitHub).
 You must wait until the build succeeds before opening IntelliJ, otherwise IntelliJ will not find all generated classes.
 First time Maven users need to wait a couple of minutes until all dependencies have been downloaded from Maven central.
 2. Import the project into Intellij:
     1. Start IntelliJ
     2. Select Open...